groupoid/anders/README.md

 Benchmarks
 ----------

-Intel i5-12400 or M4: Compilation in three seconds, full library type checks in one minute with K(G,n)-η.
+Intel i5-12400 or M4: Compilation in 3 seconds, full library checks in 5 sec with K(G,n)-η.

 ```
 % dune build